 - milk (I used almond milk but any kind will work)

-If you didn’t want to use a protein powder at all, try an ultra-filtered milk like Fairlife.
-The protein content is higher since the milk is ultra-filtered.
-It won’t be quite as much protein as protein powder but still pretty good for a small glass/snack in this pear smoothie.
+It won’t be quite as much protein as using collagen or protein powder but still pretty good for a small glass/snack in this smoothie with pears.

 Check out my tutorial for more tips and tricks on how to make a healthy smoothie – it teaches you all about each layer of the perfect healthy smoothie in 3 easy steps.